-With Bates Motel having produced five flawless seasons, it is strange to think that its finale will comprise so much of how it is remembered.
+With the series having produced five flawless seasons, it is strange to think that its finale will comprise so much of how it is remembered.
 If there is one thing Bates Motel fans know very well, it is that predicting an upcoming plot point is next to impossible.
-Who would have thought anything that has happened in Bates Motel Season 5 would actually transpire?
+Who would have thought anything that has happened in Season 5 would actually transpire?

 Bates Motel‘s elusive ending.

 One thing is at least, slightly expected.
-Bates Motel is unlikely to have a happy ending.
+The show is unlikely to have a happy ending.
 When it comes to happiness on Bates Motel, it is most often short-lived, or tragically doomed in the long-term.

 Watching happiness on Bates Motel is a lot like watching the ocean.
 A wave of happiness swells up before cresting over and hitting an unforgiving shoreline, only to disperse like it never happened.
 Such is the story of Bates Motel‘s tragic cast of characters.

-When it comes to the Bates Motel finale, only one thing is certain.
+When it comes to the finale, only one thing is certain.
 After five seasons and countless tragedies, it has all come down to this.
 So how could Bates Motel end?
-Here are five ending theories on how the Bates Motel series finale could play out.
+Here are five ending theories on how the series finale could play out.